 - 1 jalapeno thinly sliced (about ¼ cup)

-- 2 tbsp toasted sesame or extra-virgin olive oil
+- 2 tablespoon toasted sesame or extra-virgin olive oil

 - Kosher salt and black pepper

 - 4 six ounce skin-on salmon fillets, abnout 1-inch thick